 The fact is, Windows has had telemetry since its first editions.
 It helps Microsoft know what features to focus on and be aware of those not being used.

 The Redmond giant explains this is done to improve the user experience.
 However, users feel that the OS is actually spying on them:

 W** is Windows 10 so sinister?
 All I here about is ads, tracking and mandatory updates that restart the computer no matter what youre doing.
 Now keyloggers.
 It also ran slower than a turd coming out on a freezing morning.
 Im glad I downgraded.
 There’s no way in hell I will ever use this bul***** free spyware.

-If you’re worried about your data privacy, you can quickly disable the keylogger from the Settings page.
+That being said, if you’re worried about your data privacy, you can quickly turn off the Windows 10 keylogger from the Settings page.

-You’ll land on a “Get to know me page” where Microsoft explains that Windows and Cortana use your voice and writing patterns in order to make better suggestions.
-Simply turn the feature off.
+5. You’ll land on a Getting to know you section, where Microsoft explains that Windows and Cortana use your voice and writing patterns in order to make better suggestions.

 However, many users are convinced that all the workarounds used to block Windows 10 from sending private data to Microsoft don’t actually work.
 As a result, they have decided to switch to Linux.